jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 - Replace `switch` with `if...else if...` code blocks as it seems GCC produces a lot of code for `switch`.
 - Concentrate all pins needed by your program to a single port of the MCU, that will allow simpler (and smaller) initialization code (e.g. to setup output/input for each pin through `DDRx` and `PORTx` registers).
 - Replace several methods with similar behavior (e.g. refresh methods in `Multiplexer` class with different blink modes) into one with a bit more complex code (more `if` conditions) but smaller than the sum of code of all other methdos used in the project.
-- Deal with several input buttons as a whole (by reading `PORT` and using bit masks to determine individual buttons state) rather than reading each bit individually.
+- When using template classes with several instances (different template arguments), if some code in template is rather big, then try to factor it out to a non-template abstract base class, and make the template class derive from it.
-- TODO MORE
+- TODO MORE if needed

 **IMPORTANT**: note that these guidelines are not always possible in all projects; for instance, it is difficult to avoid ISR when you need to perform serial communication (UART, SPI, I2C), when you need a Timer...